evrowe/er4/README.md

 Run the app in production mode for better Express performance when you want to deploy to a real server.
 Only I should ever need this but meh.

-* `npm run build` builds a production-ready artifact of the UI application
+* `npm run build` builds a production-ready artifact of the UI application.
-* `npm run start` boots the server in production mode.
+* `npm run start` boots the server in production mode, serves the UI and back-end

 ## Deploying